DestinEcarma/usc-notes/2.1 DSA - CIS 2101/Activities/Activity 10.md

 # Activity 10

-Create a cursor based implementation of operations for a linked list.
+Create a [[Cursor Based Implementation|cursor based implementation]] of operations for a linked list.
 Implement the following operations:

 1. `initList`: Initialize the linked list.
 2. `allocSpace`: Allocate space for a new node.